 Open communication between parents, swimmers, and coaches emphasizing goal-setting and focusing on the performance expectation of both the swimmer and the parents.

 Meeting with the coaches/swimmers/parents during hours prearranged with the coach to discuss issues.

+Direct concerns as stated in the SWAT Conflict Resolution Policy; and then if concerns are not satisfactorily addressed, direct to the SWAT Board of Directors.
+SWATBoard@spokanewaves.org

 Positive reinforcement of all swimmers in all situations-team spirit, team loyalty, and by setting the right example for the swimmers by demonstrating sportsmanship and showing respect and common courtesy at all times to the team members, coaches, competitors, officials, parents and all facilities.

-Parental involvement on the Board of Directors and in the volunteering for and running of meets and other team events
+Parental involvement on the Board of Directors, officiating and chaperoning, and in the volunteering for and running of meets and other team events.
+Parents involved in these activities will complete annual Athlete Protection Training as required by USA Swimming, along with background checks per USA Swimming schedule.

 Regular payment of fees, unless other arrangements for payment have been made and approved by the organization’s Registrar and President.

+Understanding of the requirements of USA Swimming Minor Athlete Abuse Protection Policy specifically regarding the following topics:

+One-on-one interactions

+Travel requirements, both local and team travel

+Social Media and Electronic Communications

+Locker Room and Changing Area restrictions

+Rules regarding massages and rub-downs

 SWAT as an organization will not tolerate the following behavior from parents: